hms-dbmi-cellenics/inframock/README.md

 biomage-inframock-localstack | Usage:  docker kill [OPTIONS] CONTAINER [CONTAINER...]
 ```

-This problem couln't really be solved, but accroding to Marcel, that is an expected behavior, the idea is that it will try to kill an existing pipeline worker, but if it doesnt exist it doesnt throw.
+That is an expected behavior, the idea is that it will try to kill an existing pipeline worker, but if it doesn't exist it doesn't throw.
 A similar thing happens in staging/production, Kubernetes will try to remove a Job that doesnt exist, return an error, that gets swallowed by the pipeline.